efraimmgon/pmmt-cljs/README.md

 # Criminal Analysis & Geoprocessing

-In law enforcement understanding how, where, and when crime happens goes a long way to helping prevent similar crimes from happening in the future.
+In law enforcement understanding how, where, and when crime happens goes a long way to help prevent similar crimes in the future.

-Given that old school manual criminal analysis with Excel tables is very boring, and the patterns and repetition present in this task, criminal analysis is a great candidate for automation.
+Given that old school manual criminal analysis with Excel tables is very boring and ineffective, given the patterns and repetition present in this task, criminal analysis is a great candidate for automation.

-By adding geoprocessing to the equation we get a very user friendly system, as we can crunch an arbitrary chunk of data for the user with only a few inputs
+By adding geoprocessing to the equation we get a very user friendly system, as we can process data for the user with only a few inputs

-With that we can give him a detailed summary with the statistics he needs coupled with a visual representation of those statistics, greatly improving his comprehension and decision making.
+With that we can give him a detailed summary with the statistics he needs coupled with a visual representation, greatly improving his comprehension and decision making.

 ## Features